psg0009/Likhit/README.md

 # 🖋 Handwriting Teacher: Rediscovering the Art of Handwriting 📜

-# 🖋 Likhit 🖋
-# Crafting Elegance, One Stroke at a Time
+# Crafting Elegance, Where Penmanship meets Perfection

 ## 🌟 *Inspiration*
 ## *Inspiration*